MaikeruDev/Clying-Discord/README.md

-# Clying - A fum Discord Bot
+# Clying - A fun Discord Bot

 Hello!
 I'm Clying, a Discord bot created by [MaikeruDev](https://github.com/MaikeruDev) to enhance your gaming experiences on Discord.
 I offer a range of commands that facilitate smooth and fun gaming sessions with your friends and communities.